LucasFonts/Glyphs-MoveableSidebearings/README.md

 Apply kerning and edit spacing by dragging glyphs with your mouse.

 DragToKern is a tool plugin.
 Activate it by pressing the shortcut key _K_ or by clicking the toolbar icon that shows _kTd_.
+Double-click a glyph to go back to the _Select_ tool.

 ## Mouse Kerning